 Climbing isn't all about power and arm muscles either; good technique comes from the legs and footwork.

-Gorge scrambling and canyoning requires moderate fitness levels; be able to walk uphill for 15/20 minutes at a steady pace and walk for up to an hour to reach some venues.
-This activity can be a test of balance, co-ordination and nerve on scrambles, climbs and jumps.
+Canyoning requires moderate fitness levels; be able to walk uphill for 15/20 minutes at a steady pace and walk for up to an hour to reach some venues.
+This activity can be a test of balance, co-ordination and nerve on abseils, scrambles and jumps.
 We do not require a strong swimming ability, we will teach defensive swimming but you need to comfortable in a water environment.

-Bring along your sense of adventure and an open mind and we will accommodate and encourage any ability to come and have a go!
+Bring along your sense of adventure and an open mind and we will accommodate and encourage you along the way!

 Participants of the Via Ferrata should expect to encounter some uphill walking, some of which is steep with precipitous drops.
 It's all protected by safety cables and there is no time pressure on these sessions, meaning the uphill sections can be taken slowly if necessary.